jlangch/venice/doc/readme/openai2.md

 **Option 4 (MacOS, system wide environment vars)**

-The above solutions just work for *Apps* or programs that are started from a *Terminal*.
+The above solutions just work for *MacOS* Apps or programs that are started from a *Terminal*.

 *Apps* started from the *Finder* or the *Desktop* do not source `.zprofile` and thus do not get the environment variables defined there.